Twwhalen/Side-Quest-1-/README.md

-## Side Quest Week 1
+Side Quest Week 1

----

 ## Group Members

 Tristan Whalen -21085679

----

 ## Description

-## You will see a blue square
+You will see a blue square

 ## Interaction Instructions

-## There are no interactions in this side quest
+No Interactions